Deep4Patel9/Blockchain_Ledger/README.md

 Here is a screenshot of the ledger with a few blocks of data:
 ![A Screenshot of the ledger.py file after inputting a few blocks of data.](images/ledger.png)<br>

-Here is a screenshot of validating the ledger the output display True otherwise it would display False:
+Here is a screenshot of validating the ledger the output display's True for a valid ledger otherwise it would display False:
 ![A Screenshot of the ledger.py file after validating the ledger.](images/validate.png)<br>